Is infrared-collinear safe information all you need for jet classification?: JFN performance: gapless jet classification

-In this section, we will explore the performance of the JFNs and compare the results to PFNs, which are recovered as a limit of the JFNs where for $r\to 0$ every subjet contains only a single hadron.
-We consider two exemplary binary classification tasks in high-energy physics: quark vs. gluon and QCD vs. $Z$ boson jet identification.
+We start by studying JFNs for different values of the subjet radius $r$.
+In the limit $r\to 0$, every subjet contains only a single hadron, and the PFN performance is recovered.
+Throughout this section, we consider $p_T^{\rm soft}=0$~GeV.
+In the next subsection, we consider the JFN performance for finite values of the transverse momentum cutoff.
+We consider two exemplary binary classification tasks in high-energy physics: quark vs. gluon and $Z$ vs. QCD jet identification.

 In order to implement the permutation-invariant neural networks, we parametrize the functions $\Phi$ and $F$ in Eq.~(\ref{eq:PFN}) in terms of DNNs, using the \texttt{EnergyFlow} package~\cite{Komiske:2018cqr} with \texttt{Keras}~\cite{chollet2015keras}/\texttt{TensorFlow}~\cite{tensorflow2015-whitepaper}.
 For $\Phi$ we use two hidden layers with 100 nodes each and a latent space dimension of $d=256$.
 For $F$ we include three layers with 100 nodes each.
 For each dense layer, we use the ReLU activation function~\cite{nair2010rectified} and we use the softmax activation function for the final output layer of the classifier.
 We train the neural networks using the Adam optimizer~\cite{Kingma2015AdamAM} with learning rates ranging from $10^{-3}$ to $10^{-4}$.
 We use the binary cross entropy loss function~\cite{https://doi.org/10.1111/j.2517-6161.1958.tb00292.x} and train for 60 epochs with a batch size of 256 and a patience parameter of 8 for early stopping.
 We find no significant changes in performance when changing the size or number of the layers, latent space dimension, learning rate, and batch size by factors of 2-5.
 Following Ref.~\cite{Komiske:2018cqr}, we perform a preprocessing step to simplify the training process: we use the rescaled momentum fractions $z_i$ and center the rapidity and azimuthal angles $\eta_i,\phi_i$ of the particles in the jet with respect to the jet direction.